pedro-tulio/pyadmd/README.md

 The program computes Cα or heavy atoms Elastic Network Model using the same algorithms as the software available at our *[ENM github repository](https://github.com/pedro-tulio/enm)*.

 ## Uniform Normal Modes Combination
 The program generates uniformly distributed points on N-dimensional hypersphere through a repulsion-based algorithm which employs a physics-inspired approach where points behave as charged particles confined to the spherical manifold, interacting through a dimensionally-scaled potential function.
 The generated points are then used as scaling factors to be used in normal modes combinations.
-The *[PDIM algorithm](https://github.com/antonielgomes/dpMDNM/tree/main/PDIM)* was built to the same purpose.
-Here we present a different design with a faster and more simplified implementation.
+The *[PDIM algorithm](https://github.com/antonielgomes/dpMDNM/tree/main/PDIM)* was firstly built to the same purpose.
+Here, we present a different design with a faster and concise implementation.

 ### Problem Definition
 Given an N-dimensional hypersphere $S^{N-1} = \{x \in R^{N}:||x|| = 1\}$ and an integer $P \gt 0$, we seek to generate $P$ points ${x_1 , x_2, \dots, x_P}$ on $S^{N-1}$ that maximize the minimal pairwise distance: $min_{dist} ||xi-xj||$ for $i \neq j$.
 This corresponds to finding an optimal spherical code with minimal angular separation.

 ### Energy Minimization Framework
-The algorithm reformulates the geometric optimization as an energy minimization problem with a repulsive potential function $U(r)$ between points:
+The algorithm considers the geometric optimization as an energy minimization problem, modeling it as a repulsive potential function $U(r)$ between points:

 $$
 E = \sum_{i=1}^{P}  \sum_{j=1}^{P} U(||x_i-x_j||) ~~~ \text{for} ~~~ i \neq j